Race Recap: You Yangs 30

 Reaching the aid station I took in more chips, an orange wedge, and an electrolyte drink.

 Talking to one of the volunteers he asked me what he thought of the event, and how it compared to UTA.
-I told him, that the saddle reminded me of the Furber steps, just a different kind of difficult.
+I told him, that the saddle reminded me of the Furber steps, just a different kind of difficulty.

 Coming into event central I was tired, but not completely spent.

 Hearing my message tone, I see Tom had sent a text “6 minutes to finish at 3:50”.
-I knew I was close, I just had one short sharp hill to conquer before descending into the finishers chute.
+I knew I was close, I just had one short sharp hill to conquer before descending into the finisher’s chute.

 I crossed the line in a time of 3h47m20s.
 Sure my watch says 29.52km, but I don’t care.
 I finished.
 I took my medal from my friend Maggie and then went and ate some pizza.